What is Heart Failure?

-Heart failure, also called congestive heart failure, is when a person's heart is too weak to properly pump and circulate blood throughout their body.
+At Mount Sinai Heart, we see many patients who have experienced heart failure.
+Heart failure is when your heart is too weak to properly pump and circulate blood throughout your body.
 The heart's main function is to pump blood and oxygen throughout our body.
-The heart has two small upper chambers (atria) and two large lower chambers (ventricles).
-These chambers pump to cycle blood and oxygen throughout the body.
+To do so, it uses two small upper chambers (atria) and two large lower chambers (ventricles).

 - Coronary artery disease